 When choosing a rafting company, it’s important to consider how many people you’re bringing with you.
 Most companies will have the equipment to accommodate large groups, but some are more accustomed to rafting with a lot of people.
 Colorado rafting is more than happy to accommodate large groups and can even offer discounted rates to parties of 10 or more!

 Often times we hear about rafters who come to Colorado only to discover the people they’re with don’t enjoy it.
 Don’t worry if you’re travelling with non-rafters; Colorado Rafting has loads of other fun activities fit for people of all ages.
-Unlike some other Colorado rafting companies, Colorado Rafting offers a zip line tour or rock climbing at our 44-acre Granite Outpost.
+Unlike some other Colorado rafting companies, Colorado Rafting offers a zip line tour or rock climbing at our 44-acre Buena Vista Outpost.
 We can also arrange horseback riding, fishing trips, hot air ballooning, hiking and more.

 If you’re dealing with a rafting company that doesn’t make you feel 100 percent prepared for the trip you’re about to take, you’re with the wrong company.
 Your rafting company should give you exactly what you want with nothing hidden.
 That’s why AVA treats you with the dedication and service that comes with years of experience.
 We won’t get on the water until you’re completely satisfied and comfortable.